Capital.com – Best Overall for Commodity CFDs

 Final Thoughts

-Capital.com wins for most UK commodity traders—wide market coverage, competitive spreads, and useful AI risk tools without unnecessary complexity.
+Capital.com wins for most UK commodity traders—wide market coverage, fair spreads, and a user-friendly interface without unnecessary complexity.
+Spreadex offers tax-free spread betting with competitive pricing.
 IG offers more flexibility if you want futures, options, and ETFs alongside CFDs.
 Pepperstone delivers the tightest raw spreads for active traders using MT4/MT5.
 CMC Markets suits technically-focused traders who want deep charting tools.

 FAQs